jgrover1/jgrover1/README.md

 As an aspiring security engineer, my work is centered around data justice and human-centered design to strive for solutions that are inclusive.

 ## About
+I am currently an Informatics student at the University of Washington with a focus on cybersecurity and information assurance.

 ## Projects
 ### Securing the AI Workflow: A Practical Analysis of Attack Vectors and Mitigations in the Model Context Protocol (MCP)